deansallinen/deansallinen.github.io/src/content/blog/nixos-react-native-android.md

 pubDate: 'Apr 12 2024'
 ---

+EDIT - Sep 13, 2024 - I needed up upgrade to SDK 34 so I took the opportunity to rework the flake.nix and devshell.nix a bit.

-Here's how I setup my NixOS for React Native Android development.
+Here's how I got a working setup for React Native Android development on NixOS.

-First off: is this the best setup?
-No, probably not.
-I don't know what I'm doing when it comes to Nix or NixOS.
-The combination here just happens to (finally) work for me.
+First off, is this the best setup?
+No. I still don't really know what I'm doing when it comes to Nix or NixOS.
+The combination here just happens to  work for me.
 Once I learn more about Nix and NixOS I'll optimize and make changes.
 Hopefully I'll remember to update this post too.

 Why do this?
-My pop_os install broke when upgrading nvidia drivers and I had a drive failure when trying to recover.
-Since I had to install an OS from scratch, it seemed like a good opportunity to try something new.
-I'd heard about NixOS and fell in love with the idea of a configuration file for everything.
+My pop_os install broke when upgrading nvidia drivers and I had a drive failure when trying to recover from backup.
+Since I had to install an OS from scratch anyway, it seemed like a good opportunity to try something new.
+I'd heard about NixOS and fell in love with the idea of a declarative configuration.
 I already have some experience with immutable operating systems from running Fedora Silverblue on my laptop, so I thought it would be a great time to try Nix.

-Once I figured out basic system configuration, I needed to get my environment setup to develop a react native android application for my day job.
+Once I figured out basic system configuration, I needed to get my environment setup to develop a react native android application for work.

 ## System configuration

 Starting with the system wide configuration file.
 I enabled the `adb` program, included the `android-udev-rules`, setup flakes, and included my user in the `plugdev` and `adbuser` groups.

-I also added `node`, `yarn`, and `prettierd` here but I don't know if this is the best place to keep them.
-It works for now.
+I also added `node`, `yarn`, and `prettierd` here but they should go in the project flake (I just haven't moved them yet).

 ```nix
 # /etc/nixos/configuration.nix